Famous Suffolk People

 Did you watch Poldark

 on BBC on Sunday evenings?
 The original Poldark in the 1970s was Robin Ellis, who plays the Reverend Mr Halse in the recent series.
-Robin Ellis is an actor and cookery book writer who was born in Ipswich and he remains a loyal Ipswich Town Football Club supporter to this day even though he now lives in Spain.
+Robin Ellis is an actor and cookery book writer who was born in Ipswich and he remains a loyal Ipswich Town Football Club supporter to this day even though he now lives in France.
 P.D.
 James

 - the renowned crime fiction writer, P. D. James, had a second home in Southwold

 and was created Baroness James of Holland Park in 1991.
 Several of her novels were set in Suffolk – for example, in Unnatural Causes